 POTENTIAL CONSEQUENCES FOR STUDENTS

 - The 2014-15 state budget enacted laws that prohibit including the results of the grades 3-8 ELA and mathematics assessments on a student’s permanent record until December 31, 2018.
-This provision of the law was extended in 2018 until December 31, 2019.3
+This provision of the law was extended in 2018 and was made permanent by the Board of Regents in April 2019.

 - Districts must notify parents that test results are not included in their student’s permanent record but are being used for diagnostic purposes.